Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Finite-dimensional projection

 We now demonstrate how the finite-dimensional projection can be executed when $b_{\tilde{\theta}}$ is specified a non-Gaussian process prior.
 Here the posterior of $\mathbf{b}_k$ is also non-Gaussian.
 Suppose the prior is parameterized by $\eta$.
 For instance, with a BART prior, $\eta$ contains the trees and leaf node parameters.
 A prior on $b_{\tilde{\theta}}$ is specified by a prior distribution on $\eta$ which then produces a full conditional distribution of $\eta \mid \theta, y^{(n)}$.
 A posterior sample of $b_{\tilde{\theta}} \in \mathbb{R}^n$ can be drawn by sampling from $\eta \mid \theta, y^{(n)}$.
 For many priors, the joint distribution can be well approximated by a multivariate Gaussian with some mean and covariance $(\beta, \Phi)$ \citep{yang2017frequentist}.
 To find the approximating mean and covariance, we simply draw $M$ independent draws of $b_{\tilde{\theta}}$ by sampling $\{\eta_1, \ldots, \eta_M\}$ independently from $\eta\mid \theta, y^{(n)}$ and set $\beta = M^{-1} \sum_{m=1}^M b_{\tilde{\theta}, m} $ and $\phi = (M-1)^{-1} (b_{\tilde{\theta}, m} - \beta)(b_{\tilde{\theta}, m} - \beta)^\T$ where $b_{\tilde{\theta}, m}$ is the draw of $b_{\tilde{\theta}}$ corresponding to $\eta_m,\, m = 1, \ldots, M$.
 We note here, that $M$ can be made arbitrarily large compared to the dimension $n$ of $b_{\tilde{\theta}}$ so that the sample mean and covariance provide reasonable approximations to their population counterparts.
 This technique is summarized in the following algorithm.

 Clearly, for non-Gaussian priors for $b_k$, the finite-dimensional projection approach is computationally much more expensive.
-However, if the prior is a GP, this approach is relatively less expensive to implement and yields similar results to the functional projection approach described in the main draft.
+However, if the prior is a GP, this approach is relatively less expensive to implement and yields similar results to the functional projection approach described in the main draft as can be seen from the results of our experiments in Tables \ref{tab:case1_finite} and \ref{tab:case2_finite}.